Table of Contents

 Today, security awareness training emphasises information security, and especially cybersecurity.
 Rapid advances in information technology — and parallel innovations by cybercriminals — mean that employees and other end users need regular, specific training on how to stay safe online and protect their information and that of their employers.

-This article is an introduction to security awareness training: why organisations use it, how it has evolved over the years, and how it helps to reduce the threat of cyberattacks and other security breaches.
+This article is an introduction to security awareness training and its importance: why organisations use it, how it has evolved over the years, and how it helps to reduce the threat of cyberattacks and other security breaches.
 Finally, we’ll introduce some tools for creating an effective security awareness program.